 - Full Year

 At least one year of intensive Mandarin Chinese.
-The course is intended primarily for students with a good grasp of Mandarin grammar.
+The module is intended primarily for students with a good grasp of Mandarin grammar.

 - knowledge and understanding of basic Cantonese grammar

 - knowledge and understanding of essential Cantonese vocabulary

 - knowledge and understanding of the appropriateness of basic Cantonese structures and expressions in a given context

 - the ability to understand spoken Cantonese and to engage in short spoken discourse on everyday topics